Blacks Harbour, New Brunswick: Transportation

-Fishing has been a vital part of its existence for over 200 years.
-Connors Brothers Limited was founded in 1885 at Blacks Harbour, now a major international processor of all types of seafood.
-The company is also a major New Brunswick employer.
+The federal building

+In 1968 a new building was built to accommodate the federal fisheries department and the Blacks Harbour post office.
+The Canadian Department of Public Works commissioned New Brunswick sculptor Claude Roussel to create a fishermen's monument.
+He used iron rods soldered together to produce a sculpture representing two fishermen and a net.
+The sculpture, which is over seven feet tall and painted black, is sited in front of the post office, which still occupies the building as of 2026.

 Demographics

-In the 2021 Census of Population conducted by Statistics Canada, Blacks Harbour had a population of 907 living in 385 of its 421 total private dwellings, a change of from its 2016 population of 894.
+In the 2021 Canadian census, Blacks Harbour had a population of 907 living in 385 of its 421 total private dwellings, a change of from its 2016 population of 894.
 With a land area of 9.02 km2, it had a population density of in 2021.